Standing Hampton

-Standing Hampton is the sixth studio album by American rock vocalist Sammy Hagar, released on January 6, 1982 by Geffen.
+Standing Hampton is the sixth studio album by American rock vocalist Sammy Hagar, released on January 6, 1982, by Geffen.
 This is his first album after moving from Capitol Records to Geffen.
 It was his first album to achieve RIAA certification, eventually going platinum, and five of its singles charted in either the mainstream rock or pop singles charts.

 The British version of the album was released with a bonus interview 45 rpm called Conversations with Sammy Hagar (Geffen XPS 133).

 Critical reception

 Kerrang! reviewer Dante Bonutto praised the album opener "There's Only One Way to Rock" (in British editions it was a first track) and complained that the rest of the songs on the album could not match its energy and originality.

 Title and artwork

 Hagar has said that he was originally going to call this album One Way To Rock.
 It was a British fan who told him of the term that came to be the title.
 In Cockney rhyming slang, a "Hampton" is a substitution for penis (Hampton Wick rhymes with "Dick").
 One that is "standing" would be a reference to an erection.
 This led to the cover art that shows a gentleman greeting a woman in various states of undress.
 The liner notes on the inner sleeve state that the cover graphics were inspired by the work of Surrealist painter Paul Delvaux.
+The female model is Patti McGuire, the Playboy Playmate of the Year in 1977.
+She married tennis player Jimmy Connors in 1979.